Aljendro/nvim-aws/README.md

 # NVIM-AWS Plugin

+# scan the repo and update this readme ai!

 _NOTE_: Plugin is a WIP, nothing useful can be done with it yet.

 Nvim plugin created to interact with aws services.